flatscrew/rasterflow-docs/content/2.operations/render/sinus.md

       ::
       ::field{name="Force tiling" type="gboolean"}
-        If set, the pattern generated will tile
+        If set, the pattern generated will tile.
         :icon{name="i-lucide-puzzle"} Default `true`
       ::
       ::field{name="Distorted" type="gboolean"}
-        If set, the pattern will be a little more distorted
+        If set, the pattern will be a little more distorted.
         :icon{name="i-lucide-puzzle"} Default `true`
       ::
       ::field{name="Color 1" type="GeglColor"}